Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 ### Machine Learning -- Creating Labels

-The *Machine Learning Creating Labels* workbook exemplifies how to create an outcome variable (label) for a machine learning task by using SQL in Python.
+The *Machine Learning Creating Labels* workbook is the first of a three-part Machine Learning workbook sequence, starting with how to create an outcome variable (label) for a machine learning task by using SQL in Python.
 It uses the North Carolina Department of Corrections Data to build an outcome that measures recidivism, i.e. whether a former inmate returns to